-- A. The Board recognizes the Southeast Local District Teachers Association (hereinafter referred to as "SELDTA" or "Association"), an affiliate of the National Education Association, Ohio Education Association, Northeast Ohio Education Association as the sole and exclusive representative of all of the following full-time and part-time certificated/licensed personnel: classroom teachers, guidance personnel, remedial teacher(s), full-time tutors, school nurse(s), librarian(s), long-term substitutes employed by the Southeast Local Board of Education except casual, day-to-day certificated personnel working on an hourly or per diem basis and excluding all administrative and supervisory personnel as defined in Chapter 4117 of the Ohio Revised Code.
+- Α. The Board recognizes the Southeast Local District Teachers Association (hereinafter referred to as "SELDTA" or "Association"), an affiliate of the National Education Association.
+Ohio Education Association.
+Northeast Ohio Education Association as the sole and exclusive representative of all of the following full-time and part-time certificated/licensed personnel: classroom teachers, guidance personnel, remedial teacher(s), full-time tutors, school nurse(s), librarian(s), longterm substitutes employed by the Southeast Local Board of Education except casual, day-to-day certificated personnel working on an hourly or per diem basis and excluding all administrative and supervisory personnel as defined in Chapter 4117 of the Ohio Revised Code.
 Such recognition shall be for a period covering the duration of this Contract.
-Effective July 1, 2017, any vacancy in a position currently paid through Title 1 funds may be filled with a long-term substitute (see Section D., below.) - B. If during the term of this Contract, fifty percent (50%) or more of the bargaining unit petition to change the sole and exclusive rights of SELDTA as the bargaining unit, and consistent with the provisions of ORC 4117, then an election shall be held under the provisions of ORC 4117.
+Effective July 1, 2020, any position paid through Title 1 funds may be filled with a long-term substitute and is intended to be a fiveeighths (5/8) or fewer hourly position.
+Scheduled work hours will be based upon actual funds available, as determined by the Treasurer and Superintendent, after a conference with the Association President, and shall be subject to the provisions of paragraph D., below.
+If the individual hired to fill a position, paid through Title 1 funds, is recommended for employment for a subsequent school year, he/she will be paid during the second year of employment at the salary rate reflected on the approved salary schedule at the BA-0 rate for the second year of employment.
+This provision for continued employment of a substitute employee supersedes the requirements of R.C.
+3319.10 and any other related statute or regulation. employee who serves in the role of a long-term substitute may apply for a full-time vacancy and his/her performance as a long-term substitute will be considered. - B. If during the term of this Contract, fifty percent (50%) or more of the bargaining unit petition to change the sole and exclusive rights of SELDTA as the bargaining unit, and consistent with the provisions of ORC 4117, then an election shall be held under the provisions of ORC 4117.
 If there should be a challenge to the 50% election provisions, no grievance would be filed against the Board of Education. - C. Recognition of the Association by the Board shall be for the purpose of developing a Negotiations Procedure and then negotiating in good faith a professional Salary Schedule, fringe benefits, Grievance Procedure, working conditions, and other terms or conditions of employment.